Reagan’s Shining City on a Hill Didn’t Have ‘Open Borders’

 “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty, and the Pursuit of Happiness.”

 So says the Declaration of Independence of July 4, 1776, when the Founding Fathers, who had lived most or their entire lives under British rule, cut off the political, religious, and economic sovereignty of King George III and the British Parliament more than 3,000 miles away, but with red-coated troops in the rebels’ backyards.

 Now, 262 years later, America remains a republic that has endured as a beacon of freedom for all in the world.

-On the anniversary of that important day more than two centuries ago, Fox News ran a rather emotional commercial.
-Sponsored by the liberal group Becoming American Initiative, it showed Ronald Reagan in front of the Statue of Liberty speaking to a crowd and formally launching his 1980 bid for the presidency.
+On the anniversary of that important day more than two centuries ago, a rather emotional commercial ran on television on July 4 of this year.
+Sponsored by the liberal group Becoming American Initiative, the ad showed Ronald Reagan in front of the Statue of Liberty speaking to a crowd and formally launching his 1980 bid for the presidency.

 “Through this Golden Door,” Reagan says in the 30-second ad, “have come millions of men and women.
 These families came here to work.
 Others came to America and often [from] harrowing conditions.”

 He continued, “They didn’t ask what this country could do for them but what they could do to make this, this refuge, the greatest home of freedom in history.
 They brought with them courage, and the values of family, work and freedom.
 Let us pledge to each other, that we can make America great again.”